fletchermoore/drill/README.md

 - remove shortcut that lets user activate Again
 - does Bury make sense or should it be removed? remove probably
 - figure out what lastCard in reviewer does. it's tracking answered card ids.
-- ensure behaves properly when tags are added and removed from cards via editor/browser
 - using .current() vs .active() to retrieve deck. risky?
 - move table styling to css file?
 - make sure styling works with night view